hardikp/hardikp.github.io/books.md

 ## 2023

+* Hooked: Food, Free Will, and How the Food Giants Exploit Our Addictions
 * Metabolical by Robert Lustig
 * Atomic Habits by James Clear
 * What to Expect the First Year by Heidi Murkoff